-4. Work Plan Summary 2022-23
+4. Work Plan Summary 2023-24

-The Work Plan for 2022-23 will continue to be based around the IFCA Vision and Success Criteria in section 2 of this plan and Local Targets and Priorities in section 3.
-NIFCA will continue to be alert and agile regarding developments arising from the UK's exit from the EU and how that may impact upon fisheries management and enforcement, in particular for IFCAs.
-This will cover and include outputs from the Fisheries Act 2020, particularly in relation to the Joint Fisheries Statement (JFS) and Fisheries Management Plans (FMPs).
-NIFCA will continue to develop its own fisheries plans and also work appropriately with Defra on the planning and development of future fisheries management as it affects NIFCA and the Northumberland district.
+The Work Plan for 2023-24 will continue to be based around the IFCA Vision and Success Criteria in section 2 of this plan and Local Targets and Priorities in section 3.
+NIFCA will continue to be alert and agile regarding developments arising from the UK's exit from the EU and development as an independent coastal state and how this may impact upon fisheries management and enforcement, in particular for IFCAs, including the Retained EU Law Bill which would automatically revoke most retained EU law at the end of 2023, as part of a 'sunset clause'.
+This would not apply to retained EU law that was transferred into domestic primary legislation.
+This will cover and include outputs from the Fisheries Act 2020, particularly in relation to the Joint Fisheries Statement (JFS) and Fisheries Management Plans (FMPs) the first of which are currently now in development with six frontrunner FMPs including crab and lobster which will be the main FMP for the Northumberland district, timelines for which is a spring consultation and publication in the autumn.
+NIFCA will continue to develop its own fisheries plans and work appropriately with Defra on the planning and development of future fisheries management as it affects NIFCA and the Northumberland district and beyond.

-Towards attaining its goals, NIFCA will follow and keep under review its staff policies and continue with periodic planning meetings of enforcement and environmental IFCOs, including with the CEO and Chief IFCO.
-Enforcement work will continue on a risk and intelligence led basis as referred to below, as well as TCGs which have been developed successfully by NIFCA together with the MMO and other IFCAs since 2015 and Covid Regional meetings with MMO and North Eastern IFCA which began in 2020 and are continuing.
+Towards attaining its goals, NIFCA will follow and keep under review its staff policies and continue with periodic planning meetings of enforcement and environmental IFCOs, including with the Chief Officer and Senior Management Team.
+Enforcement work will continue on a risk and intelligence led basis as referred to below, as well as TCGs which have been developed successfully by NIFCA together with the MMO and other IFCAs since 2015.
 The work of enforcement, by means of patrols and surveillance in the district (at sea and on land) and particularly including targeted activity where deemed to be necessary, as well as intelligence led activity, will continue as resources permit.
-The Authority's environmental and scientific team of well qualified officers will also continue with their work in respect of Marine Protected Areas, including the EMS Revised Approach, Marine Conservation Zones, survey work, reports and research, guided by the Authority's Annual Research Plan and SEA.
-All IFCO work will be kept under review both at and between rota meetings led by our Chief IFCO, so that all current and foreseeable eventualities are dealt with in a timely and efficient manner.
+The Authority's environmental and scientific team of well qualified officers will also continue with their work in respect of monitoring key fisheries, Marine Protected Areas, incorporating national policy areas (such as FMPs) into NIFCA work, survey work, reports and research, guided by the Authority's Annual Research Plan and SEA.
+All IFCO work will be kept under review both at and between scheduled meetings led by our Chief Officer, so that all current and foreseeable eventualities are dealt with in a timely and efficient manner.
 The Authority staff review/ appraisals system also benefits officers, staff and the Authority by providing a process in respect of carrying out of duties, as well as establishing individual learning needs and helping officers and staff to plan and develop their careers with NIFCA.